 - Whichever pattern you choose, you can then change the Foreground and Background colors for the pattern using the Foreground and Background color buttons that you can see in Figure 2 above.
 When you click any of these buttons you can see the Colors drop-down gallery as shown in Figure 3.

 Figure 3: Colors drop-down gallery

-- This drop-down gallery will work in the same way as it does for solid fills (this link takes you to one of our previous tutorials).
+- This drop-down gallery will work in the same way as it does for Solid fills.
 If you don't want to change the Foreground and Background colors, just accept the default color values that PowerPoint uses.

 - Once the pattern is selected and colors are changed, you can see the previously selected shape with the pattern fill, as shown in Figure 4.